 The violin concerto as a form of music has endured for some 300 years and remains, alongside the piano concerto, the most popular type of concerto played in modern concert halls and committed to recording.
 The genre was first developed during the Baroque era, when the concerto was conceived as a tripartite structure, running about fifteen minutes in length.
 Two of the masters of that era—Johann Sebastian Bach and Antonio Vivaldi—gave us supreme examples of this form; the former’s solo concertos, BWV 1041 and 1042, and double concerto, BWV 1043, boast more than 150 available recordings each, and the latter’s Four Seasons, a series of four concertos, ranks as one of the most popular classical pieces of all time.
 The masters of the classical period, Franz Josef Haydn and Wolfgang Amadeus Mozart, also composed in the form, the genre remaining throughout the Classical Period a pleasing diversion for concertgoers and party-goers, with concertos running about twenty to twenty-five minutes in length and being somewhat lighthearted in character.

-It was Beethoven who transformed the violin concerto in the first years of the nineteenth century, as he did the symphony, into a grand orchestral work, a profound and elongated statement that plumbed emotional depths left untouched by his predecessors.
-Such is the monumental nature of Beethoven’s single composition in the genre that it stands alone among his oeuvre; he seemed to think that it could not be rivaled by another attempt.
+It was Beethoven who transformed the violin concerto in the first years of the nineteenth century—as he did the symphony—into a grand orchestral work, a profound and elongated statement that plumbed emotional depths left untouched by his predecessors.
+Such is the monumental nature of Beethoven’s work that it stands alone in this genre among his oeuvre; he seemed to think that it could not be rivaled by another attempt.

 A melting main theme in the first movement, a pensive slow movement, and dancing pyrotechnics in the finale.
 The Pennsylvanian-born Barber follows the Romantic formula for the violin concerto and creates a work of remarkable loveliness.